C. Hoare & Co

-C. Hoare & Co., also known as Hoares, is a British private bank, founded in 1672 by Sir Richard Hoare; it is a twelfth-generation family business and is owned by eight of Sir Richard's direct descendants.
-It is the oldest privately owned bank in the United Kingdom and reputedly the fourth-oldest in the world.
+C. Hoare & Co., also known as Hoares, is a British private bank, founded in 1672 by Sir Richard Hoare.
+A twelfth-generation family business, it is owned by eight of Sir Richard's direct descendants.
+It is the oldest privately owned bank in the United Kingdom and reputedly the fourth-oldest in continuous operation globally.
+It is also the second oldest family owned bank in the world after the Berenberg Bank.

 C. Hoare & Co. provides private banking services that include loans, mortgages and savings accounts.
 Over the years, its clients have included Samuel Pepys, John Dryden, Jane Austen and numerous members of the aristocracy; today, they are primarily high-net-worth individuals and families.
 The bank has two branches in London, 37 Fleet Street and 32 Lowndes Street.

 History

 Sir Richard Hoare, the bank's founder.

 17th century

 After finishing his apprenticeship, Sir Richard Hoare was granted the Freedom of the Goldsmiths' Company on 5 July 1672, which marks the foundation of Hoare's Bank.
 Richard established his business at the sign of the Golden Bottle in Cheapside, London; since street numbering was unknown in those days, signs were used to distinguish one business from another.
 In 1690, the business moved to Fleet Street, still within the City of London but on the main thoroughfare to the City of Westminster.

 Goldsmiths were often used to safeguard cash and valuables, putting them in a unique position to evolve a system of banking.
 By 1677, some 58 goldsmiths kept "running cashes" and started to lend their customers' money for interest.